languageconservancy/elearning-template/README.md

 ## License

-MIT License - see LICENSE file for details.
+Mozilla Public License - see LICENSE file for details.